 Here is how I make it:

 - Boil water and steep your tea bags (or tea leaves), just the same way you make regular tea.
 Once the tea is done, then remove the bags (or leaves) and let the tea cool down for a bit.
+Chia seed tea can be made with my lemongrass and ginger tea too!

 - Add chia seeds to the tea and give it a good stir right away to keep the seeds moving.